 - U.S. Department of Labor Hiring Veterans Toolkit

 App for Veterans

 The state of Texas offers many benefits to employees, including competitive salaries, career advancement, health and dental insurance, and paid vacation and sick leave.
 Click on the tabs below to learn more about these benefits.

 HHS salaries are commensurate with education and level of experience.
 Opportunities for merit increases and promotion are available.
-In addition, a shift differential may be paid to employees who work other than normal shifts.
+In addition, a shift differential may be paid to employees in certain positions who work other than normal shifts.

 Employees also earn $20 per month in longevity pay for every two years of service.

 Improving job skills is important to us.
 Therefore, we offer education and training opportunities through:

 - Paid training